Chrystian-Calderon/Chrystian-Calderon/README.md

 - 👋 Hi, I’m @Chrystian-Calderon
 - 👀 I’m interested in play
 - 🌱 I’m currently learning html
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me chrystianralfc@gmail.com

 <!---
 Chrystian-Calderon/Chrystian-Calderon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.